cmartinezone/DriveSanitizer/README.md

 # DriveSanitizer Developed by: Carlos Martinez
-This tool it uses SDelete of Microsoft Sysinternals written by Mark Russinovich Project for Wiping Multiple Drives at the same time, integration in Windows WinPE using SDelete
+This tool it uses SDelete of Microsoft Sysinternals written by Mark Russinovich This project uses SDelete to erase multiple computer storage Drives at the same time, it is designed to integrate in Windows WinPE

 To integrate this project to a Windows WinPE image you most complete following instruction: